Current pachinko-pybind version: 0.4.2

 Minimal example

-from pachinko_sdk import Bot, run, AttackMove, ToggleSpawn
+from pachinko_sdk import Bot, run_online, AttackMove, ToggleSpawn

 class MyBot(Bot):